inspetor/slate/source/index.html.md

 $inspetor = $this->getConfiguredInspetor();

-//Using the Inspetor instace that is already configured
 $inspetor->trackEventDeletion($event);

 ?>
 ```

-This function is used to send information to Inspetor everytime an event (*e.g. parties, shows...*) it's deleted on your platform.
+Send information to Inspetor everytime an Event listing is deleted from your platform

 Argument | Type | Description
 -------- | ---- | -----------
-event | Inspetor/Model/[Event](#event) | The Event that is being deleted
+event | Inspetor/Model/[Event](#event-2) | The Event that is being deleted

-## Tracking Sale Activities
+## Sale Activity

-These are the functions that will be used to track sales that happen in your platform.
+The following functions provide Inspetor with information on sales that happen within your platform.
 The main activities that we track are the following:

-- **Sale Creation** (*trackSaleCreation*)
-- **Sale Update** (*trackSaleUpdate*)
+- <a href="#sale-creation">trackSaleCreation</a>
+- <a href="#sale-updates">trackSaleUpdate</a>

-All the functions for tracking authentications will **receive an [Sale](#sale) object as argument** and will *return true* if everything goes right.
-Otherwise they will throw one of the following exceptions:
+All functions for tracking Sales activity require a [Sale](#sale-2) object as an argument and return `true` upon successful execution.
+Otherwise, one of the following exceptions will be thrown:

 Exception | Description
 --------- | -----------